simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

     ip_address: 188.184.104.25
 ```

-If in the global variables section, there already is an entry for these, we could directly use the values of these variables.
+If in the global variables section, if there already exists is an entry for the FQDN and IP addresses of your LC nodes,
+we could directly use the values of these variables.
 Let's say lightweight_component01_fqdn corresponds to simple-lc-node0.cern.ch, while lightweight_component01_ip_address
 corresponds to 188.184.104.25, then the above section can be re-written as: